basicx-StrgV/BasicxLogger/.github/SECURITY.md

 ## Reporting a Vulnerability

-For now, please create a issue if you find a vulnerability.
+Please send me an E-Mail at basicx.strgv@gmail.com, if you find a vulnerability.

-Please use the 'Bug report' template for the issue.
+If I dont answer within two weeks, create an issue with the 'Bug report' template.